He travelled across Canada gathering hundreds of objects from survivors and sites where 77 Indian residential schools once stood.

 The Witness Blanket is a large, cedar-framed artwork intricately filled with 800 items that together honour the stories of the survivors.
 As a work of national significance, it provides a tangible framework for conversations about the genocide of Indigenous peoples in Canada.
 Newman and the CMHR have forged a historically unique agreement for its lodging, protection and use.
 It is now being restored by the CMHR for future exhibition, while a replica tours the country.

-Newman and Media One have also produced a documentary film about the making of the Witness Blanket, also called Picking up the Pieces.
+Newman and Media One have also produced a documentary film - will open in a new tab about the making of the Witness Blanket, also called Picking up the Pieces.

 Newman (Ha-Yalth-Kin-Geme) is a master carver, sculptor and storyteller from Vancouver Island.
 Heis currently the Audain Professor of Contemporary Art Practice of the Pacific Northwest at the University of Victoria.